-The Directors of the Company during the year ended 31 December 2020 and to date are:
+The Directors of the Company during the year ended 31 December 2022 and to date are:

-- Gustav Jensen; and - Lars Peter Svane
+- Gustav Jensen; and - Lars Peter Svane.

-Doran & Minehane Limited act as secretary from 24 October 2018 to date.
+Doran Management Financial Services Limited act as secretary from 24 October 2018 to date.
+The company secretary has no interest in the shares of the Company.